DioxusLabs/dioxus-html-macro/README.md

 # dioxus html macro
 This crate offers an `html!` like macro for dioxus applications.
-It expands to the equivalent `rsx!` macro call you would have made otherwise.
+It expands to the equivalent `rsx!` macro call you would have made otherwise, so it does not rely on any dioxus internals.
 ```rust
 fn app(cx: Scope) -> Element {
     let mut count = use_state(&cx, || 0);